hsf-training/hsf-training-reana-webpage/_episodes/07-higgstotautau-parallel.md

 teaching: 10
 exercises: 20
 questions:
-- "Hands-on developing HiggsToTauTau parallel workflow and running it on REANA."
+- "Challenge: write the HiggsToTauTau analysis parallel workflow and run it on REANA"
 objectives:
 - "Develop a full HigssToTauTau analysis workflow using parallel language"
 keypoints: